HannahCarney/CatDex/README.md

 I was tasked with designing this app myself, and gave myself three days for this project.
 Many UX problems occured when adding functionality for delete cat - namely needing an empty state for no cats as well as a confirmation message.
 Edit cats was a bigger problem - I designed an additional button on the Home page, which triggered the ability to edit the text, which turned the edit button into a tick mark for "saving."
 However, this opened up the UX design problem that more than one cat could be edited at a time.
 I spent a lot of time thinking through the problem, but it proved to be complex.
 A possible solution is to design a new page in which to display the cat info upon click, but I ultimetly ran out of time to design such a page.
 At a later date I hope to add that functionality, and am open to suggestions!

+## What I learnt

+Mostly that UX design is really hard!
+From a code perspective - I had a play with redux-form which I had never used before but have always wanted to try.
+It was fun to learn, but then I realised that the UX possibly didn't even need the cat form to persist through redux.
+Still working on my UX knowledge I suppose!

 ## Code - interesting bits

 I designed CatDex to be dynamic.
 In catJson.js I created the key: